krasimir/CanIUseRSCs/apps/forket/src/app/cases/03/README.md

 # Hydrating client component

-A client component that is hydrated on top of server-side rendered data.
+A client component that is hydrated with children passed from the server component.

 ## Code